Changed & Disconnected Numbers

 1

-The old number, a name, any past address, an employer, relatives, even an email.
-The dead number still helps confirm identity, just not as the search anchor.
+Send the old number plus a name, any past address, an employer, relatives, even an email.
+The dead number still confirms identity, it just cannot be the search anchor.

 2